kokovidis/portfolio_temp/README.md

 I invite you to have a look at the folders:

-1. `Education Material/Instacart Case Study with Python`, where you can find how we can exploit open-source data from Instacart service
+1. `Education Material/Instacart Case Study with Python`, where you can find how we can exploit open-source data from Instacart service.

 2. `OpenGovIntelligence/Machine Learning component`, where you will learn more about my contribution to a feature selection tool on the H2020 OpenGovIntelligence project.